15 common decorating mistakes and how to fix them!

 INTERIOR DESIGN MISTAKE #7 – The television is the first thing you see

 You can hang the TV on the wall like a piece of art or place it on a stylish console.
-But remember your room’s like a puzzle, and the TV is just one piece.
-Place that TV in a convenient location but make sure it looks good too.
-This way, it’s part of the scene, not the scene.
+But remember, your room is like a puzzle, and the TV is just one piece.
+Place that TV in a convenient location, but make sure it looks good too.

-And hey, if you’re feeling really creative, you could even make a mini gallery around your TV, with artwork or photos that match your style.
-That way, the TV gets to be friends with the rest of your decor, instead of stealing the spotlight.
+And hey, if you’re feeling creative, you could even make a mini gallery around your TV with artwork or photos that match your color palette and decor style.

 You might like this…